Abbas Ibrahim (general): Personal life

 Ibrahim is married to Ghada Zein.
 He has four children: Mohammed, Ali, Bilal and Abbas.
 He is a Shia as all other general directors have been since 1998.
 Before then, the position was held by the Maronites since 1943.
 On 19 October 2020, Ibrahim tested positive for COVID-19 while in the United States.
 The Wall Street Journal reported that he had met national security adviser Robert C. O'Brien at the White House the week before to discuss American citizens held in Syria.
 The General Directorate of General Security said in a tweet that he was in good health.
 On 23 October 2020, he returned to Beirut.
+On 2 March 2023, he stepped down after attempts to renew term failed.